 The purpose of the poetry club is to give students a place to read and discover poetry and other creative work; to join other students who share a love of words and to develop for events, poetry slams, contests and publications.
-The poetry club meets and slams every Tuesday at 2pm in the auditorium.
+The poetry club meets the third Thursday of the month at 11 in the Student Lounge.

 Submissions for the poetry contest are accepted year round.
 Prize is publication in the Goodwin College Literary Journal The Beacon and $75 for the first place winner.
 Second and third place prizes are publication and $50 and $25, respectively.
 Please send no more than three poems on any theme to firstname.lastname@example.org.

 The Goodwin College Student Ambassadors Leadership program provides students with an opportunity to further develop and explore leadership skills.
 Student ambassadors work with the Goodwin College community to assist your peers and prospective students and act as an advocate to increase student awareness of the college’s resources, facilities and events offered by Goodwin College.